GetStream/accessible-inclusive-ios-animations/README.md

 # Jiggle Of Jello
-## Neat and Simple ChatGPT - SwiftUI Animations and Transitions for Your Next Project.
+## Neat and Simple ChatGPT - SwiftUI Animations and Transitions for Your Next Projects.

 | Prompt | Preview |
 |--------|---------|